 How to find a great deal on a budget laptop

 We review budget laptops all year round, and our favourite model right now is the HP 250 G7.
-It was on sale at just £289.92 at eBuyer, but unfortunately is now out of stock, which is why we urge you to snap up these cheap laptops while you can - but do keep your wits about you.
-Often the way to get down laptop prices is to reduce the spec, and that model came with a Core i3 processor, 4GB of memory and a 128GB solid-state storage drive, whereas the model we reviewed has a Core i5 processor, 8GB of RAM and 256GB SSD (also discounted at eBuyer to £397.98).
+It is on sale at just £349.97 at Laptops Direct.
+However, often the way to get down laptop prices is to reduce the spec, and this model comes with a Core i3 processor, 4GB of memory and a 128GB solid-state storage drive, whereas the model we reviewed has a Core i5 processor, 8GB of RAM and 256GB SSD (also discounted at eBuyer to £499.98).

 For many people that cheaper option is going to be more than enough for their needs, but it goes to show that when buying budget laptops you should be aware of small differences in the spec - and it always helps to have some idea of what to look out for in the first place.
 This way, if you see a great laptop deal we haven't mentioned here, you'll be able to work out whether or not it's a good buy.